AdrianPanasiewicz/QML_for_radar_classification/README.md

-# Drone Classification from Radar Data
+# Drone Classification from Radar Data via Quantum Machine Learning

 Synthetic radar return signals are generated using the **Martin-Mulgrew model**, which captures the micro-Doppler signatures produced by rotating drone blades.
 These signals are used to benchmark classical and quantum classification approaches.